Medtech Market Challenges 13043Medtech Market Challenges

 Cohen: A major driver is the push to shorten hospital stays by moving patients into home healthcare and other ambulatory settings.
 With devices such as vital-signs monitors, ambulatory infusion pumps, and implanted insulin pumps, there's a need to communicate device data to the patient as well as to a provider or other monitoring service.
 The aging population, enhancing home healthcare, and catering to patients' desires to control more of their healthcare will propel new information technologies to report data to patients and providers, as well as information technologies to interpret those data.

-The IVD sector has been pretty much moribund for the last decade.
+The in vitro diagnostics (IVD) sector has been pretty much moribund for the last decade.
 But recently, there has been tremendous movement in the sector in terms of mergers and new entrants.
 How do you see these shifts changing that market?

 There's been a lot of talk about the goal of personalized medicine, and diagnostics—both imaging and IVDs—play a key role in that.
 Does the joining of IVDs with imaging and information make this goal more attainable?